haru02w/haru02w.github.io/content/post/distro-diving-my-journey-to-conquer-linux.md

 I downloaded the ISO from the [website](https://ubuntu.com/download/desktop), downloaded [Rufus](https://rufus.ie/en/), got a USB flash drive and a dream of a fast computer.
 By following tutorials on YouTube, I managed to install it.

-I also was starting to get interested at programming at the time, so I wanted to run the LAMP stack (Linux, Apache2, MySQL and PHP).
+I was also starting to get interested at programming at the time, so I wanted to run the LAMP stack (Linux, Apache2, MySQL and PHP).
 Luckely I found a meta-package in Ubuntu that installs the whole stack and configure it!
 But things always fails when it's MY time to make it work.😢

 The setup went wrong.
-Everything I tried to make it work, didn't worked out at all.
+Everything I tried to do to make it work, would not fix it at all.
 So I thought: "I will just uninstall it and install it again to see what happens".
 That's when things started to go wrong: the APT package manager somehow had a bug that uninstalled the WHOLE F*CKING SYSTEM.

 I gave up on Ubuntu and went looking for a alternative.